imagej/imagej.github.io/pages/Philosophy.md

 </table>

-{% endcapture %}

-{% include sidebox-right content=includecontent %}

-ImageJ subscribes to the [release early, release often](wikipedia:Release_early,_release_often "wikilink") (RERO) mantra often cited in software engineering circles.
+' %} ImageJ subscribes to the [release early, release often](wikipedia:Release_early,_release_often "wikilink") (RERO) mantra often cited in software engineering circles.
 In particular—and especially because there is a small core development team—the project is